 Steve uses this again when he's on the run, wearing a hoodie and thick-rimmed glasses with thick lenses.
 An Apple employee gives him a querying stare, but it turns out he just recognized that they own the same kind of glasses.

 Natasha just relies on a hoodie.
-She shows her experience with this trope by giving advice to Steve on how to remain nondescript, including not running and pretending to be conversing.
+She shows her experience with this trope by giving advice to Steve on how to remain nondescript, including not running and pretending to be conversing (and kissing).

 In the second end-credits stringer, Winter Soldier/Bucky visits the Smithsonian disguised, wearing a jacket to cover his metal arm.